-Do you know what the North Sea island of Juist, the city of Celle and Lake Steinhude Nature Park have in common?
-These are more than just three wonderful holiday destinations well worth a visit; all three are also certified Sustainable Destinations.
+Do you know what the North Sea island of Juist and the city of Celle have in common?
+These are more than just two wonderful holiday destinations well worth a visit; all two are also certified Sustainable Destinations.
 The quality seal is awarded by TourCert, the consulting and certification organisation, and distinguishes great commitment to ecological, economic and social sustainability.

 Juist - One of the East Frisian Islands